 I have worked in the food industry for 37 years in various capacities and in all departments, ending with Director of Transportation for Sysco Foods Corporation.
 I have worked and been on the board of two Bay Area 501 c (3) organizations in years past raising money for Children’s Hospital in Oakland and AIDS Organizations in San Francisco.

 I retired in 2015 and Moved to Jackson from the Bay Area.
 I needed to find something to keep busy and as I was visiting Indian Grinding Rock for the first time one day, I noticed they were looking to train volunteers and the rest is history.
-I joined the association, then joined the board as member at large, then Secretary and now President.
+I joined the association, then joined the board as member at large, then Secretary, then President and now Vice President.
 I love what I am doing and I love the park .

 I have spent all my working life in the Accounting field even though this was not my first “love”.
 I went back to school when my children were grown and finished my degree in Molecular Biology and then earned an MA in Holistic Health Education.
 But I continued to work in bookkeeping and accounting.